s-batish/friends-quiz/README.md

 - HTML
     - No errors were found when the index.html page was passed through the [W3C HTML validator](https://validator.w3.org/).
     ![index.html validator](docs/testing/html-validator.png)
-    - No errors were found when the 404.html page was passed through the [W3C validator](https://validator.w3.org/).
+    - No errors were found when the 404.html page was passed through the [W3C HTML validator](https://validator.w3.org/).
     ![404.html validator](docs/testing/html-validator-404-page.png)
 - CSS
-    - No errors were found when the index.html page was passed through the [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
+    - No errors were found when the quiz was passed through the [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
     ![css validator](docs/testing/css-validator.png)
 - JavaScript